Edward Molyneux: Art

 Molyneux painted throughout his life, and exhibitions of his paintings were held at the Galerie Weill in Paris (between 1950 and 1956) and at the Hammer Galleries in New York (1967).
 Here, "Carnations in Vase" was purchased by the Duke and Duchess of Windsor, and "Roses in Glass" by Greta Garbo.

 Molyneux also amassed an extensive Impressionist art collection, including paintings by Picasso, Monet, Manet and 17 by Renoir.
 In 1955 they were sold as a lot to Ailsa Mellon Bruce, who in 1969 bequeathed the collection to the National Gallery of Art, Washington, D.C.

 Personal life

 Molyneux had a complicated personal life.
 One of his early relationships was with Foreign Office diplomat Harold Nicolson, who helped finance the opening of the designer's first Paris salon.
 Although married to writer Vita Sackville-West, Nicolson was open with her about his affairs, including his fling with Molyneux.
-In 1923 Molyneux married (Jessie) Muriel Dunsmuir (1890–1951), one of eight daughters of the Hon.
-James Dunsmuir, Premier of British Columbia.
+In 1923 Molyneux married (Jessie) Muriel Dunsmuir (1890–1951), one of eight daughters of the James Dunsmuir, Premier of British Columbia.
 They divorced in 1924.